 Alison Boyce, MD is an Associate Research Physician in the National Institute of Dental and Craniofacial Research, National Institutes of Health in Bethesda MD, USA.
 Dr Boyce’s work focuses on bone and mineral metabolism, using rare and pediatric skeletal disorders as models to gain greater understanding of human physiology.
 She leads investigations in fibrous dysplasia/ McCune- Albright syndrome, a rare disease affecting the bone and endocrine systems, and has characterized many aspects of this disorder and its treatment.
 Additional studies focus on disorders of fibroblast growth factor-23 and connective tissue.
 Dr Boyce is a faculty member in the NIH Pediatric Endocrinology fellowship training program.
 She holds an adjunct position at Children’s National Hospital in Washington, D.C., where she attends in the multidisciplinary Bone Health Program.
 She is a member of the Fibrous Dysplasia/McCune-Albright Syndrome International Consortium and serves as Chair of the Medical Advisory Committee to the Fibrous Dysplasia Foundation.

-Dr Moira Cheung set up and is the clinical lead for the rare bone disease service in London, UK.
+Dr Moira Cheung set up and is the clinical lead for the rare bone disease service in London, UK, she has recently taken on the new role of Consultant in Paediatric Endocrinology and rare bone disease Great Ormond Street Hospital, London, UK.
 She trained in clinical paediatrics and tertiary endocrinology in London and undertook her basic science PhD in Imperial College looking at the effect of thyroid hormone and oestrogen on the skeleton of animal models.
 She completed her clinical fellowship at the Shriners Hospital, McGill University, Montreal and returned to the UK to establish a rare bone service at the Evelina London Children’s Hospital.
 This service encompasses: clinical research; access to pharmaceutical trials and new medicines, within a multidisciplinary, holistic family centred approach to the care of children with bone disorders.
 She is a committee member of the Skeletal Dysplasia Group, set up the European Achondroplasia Network and is a medical advisor to a few patient groups.

 Dr. Antonella Forlino is Associate Professor of Biochemistry at the Department of Molecular Medicine, Unit of Biochemistry, University of Pavia.
 She has a PhD in Biochemistry and the Speciality in Genetics.
 She spent 5 years of post-doc training in NIH, Bethesda, USA.
 Her research activity has been focused on the molecular, biochemical, and functional study of genetic diseases of the connective tissue in particular Osteogenesis Imperfecta (OI), using in vitro and in vivo models (mice and Zebrafish).
 She is combining basic science with translational approaches.
 She is particularly interested on the intracellular effects of retained aberrant collagen type I in modulating the bone phenotype in both dominant and recessive OI.